Predicting fixed-sample test decisions enables anytime-valid inference: Worked example: one-sided Gaussian mean test

 Observe that $Q_0=\wt$ and $Q_N=1(\bar{X}_N>z_{\wt}/\sqrt{N})$.
 Hence, since $(Q_n)$ is a martingale under the null hypothesis,

 for any $0<\gamma\leq 1.$ We write $\wt=\alpha\gamma$ and throughout take $\alpha=0.05$, a benchmark value.

+To highlight the difference between using the martingale inequality and Monte Carlo methods for determining $\gamma$; for the martingale inequality if we choose $\wt=0.95\,\alpha$ then the value for $\gamma$ is 0.95.
+On the other hand, if we determine the $\gamma$ using Monte Carlo methods, then it is 0.88.

-Here we investigate the Type I and Type II errors for the sequential test using a maximal sample size of $N$.
-That is, we don't adjust the maximal sample size for the sequential test as a function of $\gamma$.
+Here we investigate the Type I and Type II errors for the sequential test using a maximal sample size of $N$ and for ease of analysis and exposition we use the martingale inequality.
+Hence we use $\wt=\alpha\gamma$ and the rejection threshold for the $(Q_n)$ is therefore $\gamma$.
 First we provide a look at the power curve as $\gamma$ ranges from 0.1 to 0.9, for fized $N$, using $N=500$, $\alpha=0.05$, and $\theta^*=0.13$.
 We used Monte Carlo simulation with a sample of size 10,000.
 As can be seen in Fig.~\ref{figsm6} the power curve increases with $\gamma$ though does not change very much.
 The value at $\gamma=0.1$ and $\gamma=0.9$ are 0.82 and 0.89, respectively.

 Next we look at the distribution function of stopping times.
 In Fig.~\ref{figsm7a} we show the distribution function with $\gamma=0.1$ and using $N=500$ with $\theta^*=0.13$ and $\alpha=0.05$.
 Fig.~\ref{figsm7b} shows the distribution function with $\gamma=0.95$.
 The means are 244 and 384 for $\gamma=0.1$ and $\gamma=0.95$, respectively.